Personalized Prompt for Sequential Recommendation: Acknowledgment

 \section{Acknowledgment}

-The research work is supported by the National Natural Science Foundation of China under Grant (No.61976204, U1811461, U1836206) and Tencent. \begin{IEEEbiography}[{ }]{Yiqing Wu} is currently pursuing his M.S. degree in the Institute of Computing Technology, Chinese Academy of Sciences, Beijing, China.
+The research work is supported by the National Natural Science Foundation of China under Grant (No.61976204, No.62176014), the National Key Research and Development Program of China under Grant No. 2021ZD0113602, the Fundamental Research Funds for the Central Universities and Tencent. \begin{IEEEbiography}[{ }]{Yiqing Wu} is currently pursuing his M.S. degree in the Institute of Computing Technology, Chinese Academy of Sciences, Beijing, China.
 He recieved his B.E. degree from Dalian University of Technology in 2020.
 His main research interests include recommender system, graph neurnal network and data mining. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Ruobing Xie} is a senior researcher of WeChat, Tencent.
 He received his BEng degree in 2014 and his master degree in 2017 from the Department of Computer Science and Technology, Tsinghua University.
 His research interests include recommender system, knowledge graph, and natural language processing.
 He has published over 60 papers in top-tier conferences and journals including KDD, WWW, SIGIR, ACL, AAAI, NeurIPS and TKDE.
 He is a member of CIPS Youth Working Committee and Social Media Processing Committee. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Yongchun Zhu} is currently pursuing his Ph.D. degree in the Institute of Computing Technology, Chinese Academy of Sciences, Beijing, China.
 His main research interests include transfer learning, fake news detection and recommender system.
 He has published over 20 papers in journals and conference proceedings including KDD, WWW, SIGIR, TNNLS and so on. \end{IEEEbiography}